What Kind of Debt Should You Pay Off First?

 - Is the interest deductible? – Certain types of interest you pay on your debts are tax-deductible.
 According to the IRS, interest payments made on home loans (mortgage as well as home equity loans), student loans and business loans are all tax-deductible.
 In addition, interest paid on money borrowed to buy investment property is tax-deductible.
 Personal interest — which includes interest on credit cards, car loans, late/unpaid utility bills and late payment or underpayment of federal, state and local income taxes — is not tax-deductible.
 Answer yes or no here.

-- Is the interest taxable? – The IRS provides examples of taxable interest — which include interest on bank accounts (checking/savings), money market accounts, certificates of deposit (CDs), corporate bonds and deposited insurance dividends.
+- Is the investment taxable? – The IRS provides examples of taxable interest — which include interest on bank accounts (checking/savings), money market accounts, certificates of deposit (CDs), corporate bonds and deposited insurance dividends.
 Interest income from Treasury bills, notes and bonds is subject to federal income tax but exempt from all state and local income taxes.
+The taxable rate assumed is based on your current marginal tax bracket and is subject to change.
 Refer to IRS Topic No. 409 Capital Gains and Losses for tax information on capital gains/losses after selling assets like a home, stocks, mutual funds and bonds.
 Answer yes or no here.

 About Your Results